 Hot food and a dry bed were most welcome.

 I’d found my rhythm again.
-And quite significantly, I was officially over the half way mark.
-Day 4 was such a mix of emotions and efforts that’s it’s perhaps thee day that has stuck with me the most of all the days of the race.
+Probably most significantly, I was officially over the half way mark.
+Day 4 was such a mix of emotions and efforts that’s it’s perhaps the day that has stuck with me the most of all the days of the race.
 It was only just over 200km done but mentally it might as well have been a 500km ride.

 I was soaked through and I was tired; I’d hit a low point emotionally, but I was making progress and that felt good.